arashgmn/arashgmn.github.io/index.md

     gradient: 'linear-gradient(135deg, rgba(34, 139, 34, .4), rgba(139, 34, 139, .4))'
 ---

-I am Arash [Āraš] and this is my blog.
+I am Arash and this is my blog.

-I write things that interests me in my [blog](/blog.html) and dump my [simulations](/simulations.html) here.

-They are not correct or factual.
-But it's better to write anyway.

-These topic can be:

-- my simulations,
-- topic 2, or
-- topic 3

-You can filter them by selecting the tags in the [archive](/archive.html).
+At the moment I use here for journaling mainly (in the [blog](/blog.html) section).
+Time to time, I may dump some modeling/coding in the [simulations](/simulations.html) section if I feel there's a problem that interests me.

+There's also an [archive](/archive.html), which might be useful in future, for searching among all my posts based on their tag.

 {: .warning}
 **Important note about commenting**
-1. Comments are very welcome!
+1. Comments are very welcome, but only for the simulations and not my journals!
+2. The commenting system I'm using is a bit weird.
+It requires you to log in.
+I've seen this platform being used almost everywhere, so I started to use it, but honestly, I haven't worked with it much either.
+Anyway, it wouldn't be a big problem as of now, since I don't have many simulations yet.
-2. The commenting system I'm using is a bit wierd.
-It requires you to log in .
-But don't worry.
-You can always always check the last tickbox (*I'd rather post as a guest*), and skip signing up.
+3. If you need the urge to comment (I genuinely appreciate it, if that is the case) don't worry.
+You can always check the last tickbox (*I'd rather post as a guest*), and skip signing up.
 For a more anonymous comment, just use a fake email like `fake@email.com`.
-3. My current policy is no supervision on the comments which means I'm not responsible for what is there (just saying...).